unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

- * Rewrite the entire thing to be simpler
  * Begin JSON/AJAX APIs for managing services and executables
    * Call for changing the password
    * Call for changing HTTP settings